hamedhsn/wikirace/README.md

  2) go to clone folder

- 3) install: `sudo pip/pip3 install .`
+ 3) install: `sudo pip/pip3 -e install .`

 How to run it:
  1) Run consumer:
        `Python wikirace/run.py`

- Note: you can run multiple instance of the consumer on different processes.
+ Note: For better response time, run the above on multiple instances of the consumer on different processes to increase parallelism.
+ Use docker swarm or marathon to start many containers.

  2) Start the web service:
         `Python webservice.py`